-Other admissible collateral (accepted for comfort only) but not eligible as credit risk mitigants include domiciliation agreements, trust receipts, negative pledges and master netting agreements with obligors that have investments in liabilities.
-The Group typically does not hold collateral against investment securities, and no such collateral was held at 31 December 2012 or 2011
+Other admissible collateral (accepted for comfort only) but not eligible as credit risk mitigants includes domiciliation agreements, trust receipts, negative pledges and master netting agreements with obligors that have investments in liabilities.
+The Group typically does not hold collateral against investment securities, and no such collateral was held at December 31, 2012 or 2011.